 - HelloNotification – Shows you how to send basic notifications to the accessory from an Activity on your phone.

 - HelloSensors – Shows you how to collect sensor values from the SmartWatch, such as accelerometer and light.
 The sample also updates the SmartWatch screen with the sensor data.

 - HelloWidget – Shows you how to create a widget that can be placed on the SmartWatch 2 watch face.

-If you have any questions while you’re developing, check out the Troubleshooting sections in the Sony Add-on SDK documentation kit.
+If you have any questions while you’re developing, check out the Troubleshooting sections in the documentation kit that comes with the Smart Extension APIs.
 If you have any questions the installation or emulator setup, there is also a Troubleshooting section on the Install page.

-If you can’t find an answer to your question, you can post Sony Add-on SDK developer related questions on the Stack Overflow forum.
+If you can’t find an answer to your question, you can post developer questions related to the Smart Extension APIs on the Stack Overflow forum.
 We have a team of Sony developers that constantly monitors, contributes and replies to questions regarding our products and tools at Stack Overflow.
 This way, your question and our answer can be shared, viewed and used by many people.